meyermarcel/icm/docs/icm_generate.md

 Configuration for separators is generated first time you execute a command that requires the configuration.

-Flags for output formatting can overridden with a config file.
+Flags for output formatting can be overridden with a config file.
 Edit default configuration for customization:

   $HOME/.icm/config.yml